 Blanchette, Brick Lane

-Why: This slice of rural France finds itself in a homely setting, serving up comfort food classics.
+Why: Blanchette is a slice of rural France which finds itself in a homely setting, serving up comfort food classics.
 There’s a touch of quirkiness too though, with Ingres’ Grand Odalisque prominently on display as you enter the restaurant.
 The cheekiness doesn’t stop there, as the bathrooms are lined with some seemingly inconspicuous wallpaper.
 Take a closer look though, and you’ll see an orgy of nude silhouettes – definitely ‘gram worthy.

 Where: 204 Brick Lane, London, E1 6SA